 In the January 1, 2013, actuarial valuation, the entry age normal actuarial cost method was used.
 The actuarial assumptions included a 4.5 percent discount rate, which is based on the estimated long-term investment yield on the general assets of the Community Corrections.
-The annual health care cost trend rate is 7.5 percent initially, reduced incrementally to an ultimate rate of 5.0 percent after 5 years.
-The unfunded accrued actuarial liability is being amortized as a level dollar amount over a closed 30-year period.
-The remaining amortization period at December 31, 2013, was 25 years.
+The annual health care cost trend rate is 7.5 percent initially, reduced incrementally to an ultimate rate of 5.0 percent after five years.
+The unfunded actuarial accrued liability is being amortized as a level dollar amount over an open 30-year period.
+The remaining amortization period at December 31, 2014, was 24 years.